AP-007/Java-Design-Patterns/DesignPatterns.md

 **Prototype** pattern is a creational design pattern used when object creation tend to be expesive, ie. when object creation involves some expensive tasks like db fetch or file read.
 The pattern implements a prototype interface that tells to create a clone of the current object.
 The prototype service will create a base version of all the expensive object at once (usually at app startup itself)

 ### Structural Patterns
-Structural design patterns addresses the problems in composing complex relationships by combining and connecting multiple objects.
+Structural design patterns addresses the problems in integrating multiple classes/objects for forming complex entity relationships.

 ### Other Patterns
 **Dependency Injection** allows the client code to be independent from the services it is relying on.
 It makes code more flexible, maintainable, testable, and reusable.